Sydneychick2748/express.js-note-taker/README.md

 THEN I am presented with empty fields to enter a new note title and the note’s text in the right-hand column Then I can delete a note if I no longer want to have it saved

-Here is a video you can see how the functionality works:
+Here is a video you can see how the functionality works: <iframe src="https://drive.google.com/file/d/1MqcppD37hX5ZLS17lNfMWrnBhbxCLD5k/preview" width="640" height="480"></iframe>